reinvantveer/reinvantveer.github.io/_posts/2022-01-29-easier-operator.md

 up.
 What I found out, is that using [Argo Events](https://argoproj.github.io/argo-events/) and [Argo Workflows](https://argoproj.github.io/argo-workflows/), you can
 - have fully functional operators using just a handful of files (manifests);
+- have your operator without the need for publishing custom-built Docker images;
 - have much, much improved inspection into your operators' handling of resources thanks to the Argo UI.
-- you can develop and test the operator logic in the Argo workflow template _independently_ from the operator itself, using the Argo UI.
+- develop and test the operator logic in the Argo workflow template _independently_ from the operator itself, using the Argo UI.
-- you can use ***any*** programming language you like, not just the ones supported by the "official" frameworks
+- use ***any*** programming language you like, not just the ones supported by the "official" frameworks!

 ### However